Wojciech Polak

 Wojciech Polak (born 19 December 1964) is the Roman Catholic archbishop of Gniezno, Poland, since his appointment on 17 May 2014.
 He previously served as an auxiliary bishop of Gniezno.

 Biography

 Early life

 Polak was born in 1964 in Inowrocław, within the territory of the archdiocese.
 After passing his exams in 1983, he was admitted to the Major Seminary of Gniezno and on 13 May 1989 he was ordained to the priesthood.
-In the years 1989–1991 was an assistant priest at St. Martin and Nicholas' Church in Bydgoszcz.
+In the years 1989–1991 he was an assistant priest at St. Martin and Nicholas' Church in Bydgoszcz.

 Early career

 He studied at the Alphonsian Academy, where he obtained a licentiate in 1996 and a doctorate in moral theology.
 Following his studies, he held numerous positions including as prefect of discipline at the Major Seminary of Gniezno (1995–1999), rector of the Major Seminary (1999–2003), judge of the Ecclesiastical Court, professor of Moral Theology at the Major Seminary and since 1998 in the Faculty of Theology of the Adam Mickiewicz University in Poznań.

 On 8 April 2003, he was appointed auxiliary bishop of Gniezno and titular bishop of Mons in Numidia by Pope John Paul II and he was consecrated on 4 May.
 Pope Benedict XVI named him a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People on 17 December 2011.

 In 2009 he was elected member of the Permanent Council of the Polish Episcopal Conference and since 2011 he has held the position of Secretary General.
 In 2013 he was elected Chairman of the Group for the contacts with the Russian Orthodox Church.